GoTyme Bank (South Africa): Ownership

 Previously wholly owned by African Rainbow Capital Financial Services Holdings, on 10 June 2019 African Rainbow Capital (ARC) and Ethos Private Equity jointly announced an investment of R200 million by the Ethos Artificial Intelligence (AI) Fund and co-investors (jointly Ethos AI Fund) into Tyme Bank Holdings.
 The transaction is subject to all conditions precedent being met.

 The investment by the Ethos AI Fund in TymeBank will result in the fund being an 8% shareholder in the bank.

 ARC announced in December 2021 that Tencent and CDC Group had become shareholders in TymeBank.
 This capital raising was expected to support TymeBank's emerging markets expansion.

 Business model and milestones

-TymeBank offers a transactional account, money transfer service, savings account and educational App.
+GoTyme offers a transactional account, money transfer service, savings account and educational App.
 There are plans to introduce credit cards, unsecured loans, and loans to small and medium-sized enterprises (SME).

 On 7 August 2019, TymeBank appointed Tauriq Keraan as the new CEO and by 28 November 2019, the bank had signed up one million customers.
 By the end of October 2021, TymeBank had four million customers, and it announced partnerships with TFG and Zion Christian Church.